gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/03-vector-norm.md

 machine learning to measure the magnitude of vectors, in optimization algorithms (like gradient descent), and in computing distances between points in feature space.

+With reference to figure {numref}`03-vector-norm-manhattan-distance`, the green line defines the Euclidean distance between two points in $\mathbb{R}^2$ and is the shortest path between the two points.

 Let's see how the L2 norm looks like in a 2D space.